TonyT1226/AI101-Sourcing/README.md

 ### Local Development
 1. Clone or download this repository
 2. Open `index.html` in any modern web browser
-3. Navigate through the training modules
+3. Navigate through the training modules and template warehouse

 ### GitHub Pages Deployment
 1. Push code to a GitHub repository